4nto/bba/README.md

 Run
 --------------
-Download ZIP file then launch ./bba.py
+Download ZIP file then launch ./bba.py or python bba.py

+If you launch it as unprivileged user you can only see the system information

 Dependecies
 --------------